AppLovin/AppLovin-MAX-Unreal/README.md

     RetryAttempt = 0;
 }

-void UMyWidget::OnInterstitialLoadFailed(const FAdInfo &AdInfo, const int ErrorCode) {
+void UMyWidget::OnInterstitialLoadFailed(const FAdInfo &AdInfo, const FAdError &AdError) {
     // Interstitial ad failed to load
     // AppLovin recommends that you retry with exponentially higher delays, up to a maximum delay (in this case 64 seconds)